522nd Field Artillery Battalion Flag522nd Field Artillery Battalion guidon522nd Field Artillery Battalion in "The Holocaust Corridor"Seventh Army

 Photo by T/5 Henry Ishida, Service Battery from Fire for Effect page 111.
 Copyright Henry Ishida.
 Used by permission of Laurie Oue, Henry Ishida's daughter.

 On the other side of the Rhine River the 522nd advanced through the area of the one hundred and twenty-three subcamps of the Dachau satellite system.
-In early April as American troops approached, the Nazis abandoned the subcamps and transported the inmates on death marches.
-That is why the subcamps encountered by the 522nd had few if any living inmates.
+In early April as American troops approached, the Nazis abandoned the subcamps and transported the prisoners on death marches.
+That is why the subcamps encountered by the 522nd had few if any living prisoners.

 Map